Uranium in Namibia

 In October 2010 Perth-based Bannerman Resources Ltd announced measured and indicated resources of 57,330 tU at about 0.019% and inferred resources of 24,600 tU at slightly lower grade, both with 100 ppm cut-off (JORC & NI 43-101 compliant) for the Etango project 30 km southwest of Rössing and 35 km east of Swakopmund.
 This was formerly known as Goanikontes.
 The inferred resources are mostly at the adjacent Ondjamba and hyena orebodies.
 The alaskite ore is very similar to that at Rössing, up to 400m deep, but with two thirds of the resource less than 200 m deep, and open pit mining is envisaged.
 From trials in a pilot plant using four 2m square columns, each 7m high, heap leaching appears to be the most cost-effective recovery method.
 Environmental approval for development of the project was received in 2010, and that for infrastructure in mid 2011.
 A mining licence is awaited.

 A definitive feasibility study was completed by AMEC Minproc in March 2012, confirming the viability of the project on the basis of measured and indicated resources only, and putting its cost estimate at $870 million.
 Some 80% of measured and indicated resources were converted to proven and probable reserves of 46,000 tU at 0.0165%U, supporting minimum open pit life of 16 years.
 Production at 2700-3500 tU/yr is now envisaged over the first five years, then 2300-3100 tU/yr, with production costs of US$ 41/lb U3O8 over the first five years and $46 longer-term.
 In September 2014 the company awarded contracts to construct and operate a heap leach demonstration plant, whcih was commissioned in March 2015.
 In July and then November 2015 the company said that this supported the assumptions in the definitive feasibility study, with over 90% U recovery and only 15 kg/t acid consumption.
 It thus demonstrated the viability of the operation for potential investors and financiers.
-A further three phases of leach and SX testing will run to mid 2016.
+A further three phases of leach and SX testing ran successfully to mid-2016, and operation of the demonstration plant was extended.
 A project schedule drawn up as part of the definitive feasibility study envisages an engineering and construction period of about 30 months from project approval to plant commissioning.

 In July 2008 West Australian Metals, now re-named Marenica Energy, announced a modest JORC-compliant inferred resource in the Marenica palaeochannel deposit 30 km north of Areva's Trekkopje and similar to it.
 In December 2011 the company revised this to Indicated Resource of 2500 tU at 0.01%U, and an Inferred Resource of 19,600 tU in 0.008%U ore, mostly palaeochannel but with some granite-alaskite basement rock down to 60 metres.
-There is good potential to significantly upgrade the uranium plant feed grades by sizing and separation, achieving reported beneficiation from 0.01% to 0.55%.
-This upgrade potential effectively dismisses heap leaching as a process option with the preferred process option now being tank leaching of the beneficiation product.
+There is good potential to significantly upgrade the uranium plant feed grades by sizing and gravity separation, achieving beneficiation from 0.01% to 0.55% U3O8, and increasing the leach feed grade accordingly.
+The uranium occurs as carnotite of a particular particle size, significantly denser than the host gangue, mainly calcite.
+This upgrade potential effectively dismisses heap leaching as a process option with the preferred process now being acid tank leaching of the beneficiation product.
 (Earlier, the company was considering a $260 million heap leach operation with production of 1350 tU/yr over 13 years at $82/lb.)
-However in December 2011 the company said that it would focus on tank leaching of the beneficiation product, and aim to improve the grade of this, but with product at $42/lb.

 Canada's Xemplar Energy Corp of Canada is exploring its Cape Cross Uranium Project in the Namibian "uranium corridor", near the coast.